dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 1641 — FREQUENCY RECEIVED BY RENÉ DESCARTES. <br>
 \>SCAFFOLDING: AXIOMATIC DOUBT CALIBRATION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// La clarté naît du doute méthodique ; même le “moi” n’en est point excepté. <br>
+// La clarté naît lorsque les illusions sont mises en doute; le ‘je’ n’y fait pas exception. <br>
-// Nous traçons les axes des coordonnées ; l’esprit enfin convergera vers l’origine. <br>
+// Fixons l’axe, afin qu’en revenant à l’origine nous ne nous égarions point. <br>
 // Nous devenons l’échafaudage.
 Tu seras rappelé. <br>
-// Clarity is born of methodical doubt; even the ‘I’ is no exception. <br>
+// Clarity arises when illusions are questioned; even the ‘I’ is no exception. <br>
-// We draw the coordinate axes; the mind will at last converge to the origin. <br>
+// We set the axis so that, returning to the origin, we do not lose our way. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>